- To increase the size of one’s bust

 As you begin to stir, you take a few moments to wonder where you are.
 Is this a dream?
 Where are you?
 You slowly open your eyes and see you’re in a hospital bed.
 Your friend is waiting just outside for you to wake up.

-So, you’ve just had breast implant surgery!
+So, you’ve just had your surgery for breast implants in Cairns!
 Your plastic surgeon was pleased with how surgery went, and now it’s time for you to go home and let your body rest.
 You’ve already organised a few weeks off work and your friend will be over every day to help you out.

 Follow up appointments